zhullyb/monyhar/monyhar/net/docs/certificate-transparency.md

 ### Supporting Certificate Transparency for Embedders

-While Chromium has implemented support for Certificate Transparency for a number of years, it would not block connections unless there was a known security issue.
+While Monyhar has implemented support for Certificate Transparency for a number of years, it would not block connections unless there was a known security issue.
 For example, certificates that were intended to be EV, but were not disclosed properly, simply would have their EV status removed, while